 A charcoal grill requires a lot more tending to and work to establish a fire.
 Since there is no temperature dial, it's up to the griller to create temperature zones on the grill.
 The grilling process often takes longer to set up, keep going, and also produces a bigger mess than a gas grill.
 While the lure of the charcoal grill smoke can be appealing, you have to be ready to put in the work for a good grilling experience.

-However, you also need to make sure that the smoke you are getting from the charcoal is good smoke.
-Commercial charcoals with special additives for easy lighting and cheap charcoal made from a little sawdust and a lot of glue doesn't exactly have the best flavor producing smoke.
-You want to use a good charcoal or mix your charcoal with chunks of good hardwood or you can buy lump charcoal that is actually made from real pieces of wood and not just sawdust.
-You should also always keep a good clean grill.
-Buildups of ashes, burned up grease and other stuff will cause the smoke produced to leave a strange flavor on foods.
-So in this light if you are going to use cheap self-lighting charcoal in a dirty, rusted grill then go with gas.
-If, however, you are serious about the flavor of grilled foods and are willing to put the effort into the process, then a good charcoal grill might just be what you need.
+Even with a charcoal grill, you need to make sure that the smoke you are getting from the charcoal is good smoke.
+Commercial charcoals with special additives for easy lighting and cheap charcoal made from a little sawdust and a lot of glue don't exactly have the best flavor producing smoke.
+Use good charcoal or mix your charcoal with chunks of good hardwood.
+Another option is to buy lump charcoal that is actually made from real pieces of wood and not just sawdust.

 No matter what type of grill you use, a few simple tips will help make sure your food tastes good.
 Always keep your grill clean after every use.
 The buildup of ash, burned up grease, and other gunk will cause the smoke produced to leave a strange flavor on foods.
 Regular cleaning should be a standard part of your grilling routine.
 Your grill and your guests will thank you for it.